BubbleWaffle/connection-tester/README.md

 - router response time
 - Internet response time

-The last measurements are displayed in the console, while connection problems and high response times are saved to daily CSV log files.
+The last measurements are displayed in the console, while connection problems and high response times are saved to daily log files.